Tempo logotype

-The gap between a strategy deck and a delivered outcome is where most enterprise portfolios go to die.
+The gap between a strategy deck and a delivered outcome is where most enterprise portfolios waver.
 Teams ship, but not the work the strategy needed.
 Programs hit milestones, but the dependencies between them slip quietly.
 PMOs publish status reports that are accurate the day they are sent and stale the day after.
 Project execution and delivery, treated as a portfolio-level capability rather than a per-team craft, is how that gap closes.

 What is project execution and delivery?